Gift from 1965 Augsburg College alumnus is largest in College’s history.

-“This tremendous gift will make possible our continued commitment to academic excellence, to the hands-on learning that is one of the hallmarks of the College, and to the continued best-use of our 23-acre campus” said Augsburg College President Paul C. Pribbenow.
-“Augsburg is a 143-year-old anchor institution in the heart of Minneapolis’ Cedar-Riverside neighborhood.
-This gift puts Augsburg on the path of being a college for the 21st century, and one that continues to deliver academic excellence in the liberal arts and professional studies.”
+“This tremendous gift will make possible our continued commitment to academic excellence, to the hands-on learning that is one of the hallmarks of the College, and to the continued best-use of our 23-acre campus,” said Augsburg College President Paul Pribbenow.
+“Augsburg is a 143-year-old anchor institution in the heart of Minneapolis’ vibrant Cedar-Riverside neighborhood.
+This gift puts the College on the path of being a college for the 21st century, and one that continues to deliver academic excellence in the liberal arts and professional studies.”

-“Augsburg College has found many ways to innovate and evolve since I was a student – while at the same time maintaining the core values that were so appealing to me,” said Augsburg College Regent Steve Wehrenberg ’78, chief executive officer of Campbell Mithun.
-“This gift will ensure the College remains a caring, inspiring, and delightful place for students of all kinds to learn and grow.”
+“Augsburg College has found many ways to innovate and evolve since I was a student, while maintaining the core values that were so appealing to me,” said Augsburg College Regent Steve Wehrenberg ’78, chief executive officer of Campbell Mithun.
+“This gift will ensure the College remains a caring, inspiring and delightful place for students of all kinds to learn and grow.”

 “In May 2012, the Regents set calendar year 2014 as a target for beginning construction, a goal they believe is feasible, especially given the excitement this lead gift will engender with other prospective donors,” Pribbenow said.

 The donor, who asked to remain anonymous, is a long-time supporter of the College and graduated with bachelor’s degrees in mathematics and business administration.